gcla/termshark/README.md

 ## Installation (FreeBSD)

-Termshark is in the FreeBSD ports tree!.
+Termshark is in the FreeBSD ports tree!
 To install the package, run:

 ```pkg install termshark```